PostHog/posthog.com/contents/handbook/people/onboarding.md

 As a remote organisation, doing a great job of welcoming a new member of the PostHog team is really important.
 You may find that you need to invest extra time and effort into onboarding someone than you might at a company where everyone is physically located together.

 We have members working all around the world, so their onboarding process may look a little different depending on where they are based and what type of contract they are on.
+We either bring on new people as an employee or contractor (with equivalent terms and benefits as an employee) dependent on the jurisdiction.

-If you have any questions, ask Charles, James or Tim.
+If you have any questions on any of this stuff, ask Charles, James or Tim.

 ## Upon Offer Acceptance